-April Schweitzer focuses on corporate and regulatory issues affecting hospitals, health systems and federally qualified health centers and provides counsel regarding clinical integration networks and accountable care organizations.
+April Schweitzer partners with provider clients to address corporate and regulatory issues affecting hospitals, health systems, physician groups, and federally qualified health centers (FQHCs).
+April also provides counsel regarding value-based contracting, clinical integration networks, and accountable care organizations.

-As a former public health project manager, I relish the opportunity to work with a variety of health care clients to implement strategies that will ultimately impact patients.
-I am particularly interested in helping clients think strategically about the practical realities of functioning in an ever evolving health care environment.
-Currently, I work in a range of areas including:
+As a former public health project manager, I enjoy the opportunity to work with a variety of healthcare clients to implement strategies that will ultimately impact patients.
+I am particularly interested in helping clients think strategically about the practical realities of functioning in an ever evolving healthcare environment.
+Currently, my practice consists of the following:

-I provide counsel to clients regarding the federal Anti-Kickback Statute, the federal Stark law and state law equivalents.
-I also work on Medicare and Medicaid regulatory compliance, including self-disclosures.
+I provide counsel to clients regarding EMTALA, the federal Anti-Kickback Statute, the federal Stark law, and state law equivalents.
+I also work on Medicare and Medicaid regulatory compliance, including voluntary self-disclosures.

-In this time of transformation in health care, consolidation is likely to continue as providers join forces to harness the power of big data and leverage new technologies to fundamentally alter how health care is delivered and paid for in the United States.
-In addition, we are witnessing a fundamental shift to value-based contracting, which we expect to continue in the coming years.
+In this time of transformation in healthcare, consolidation is likely to continue as providers join forces to harness the power of big data and leverage new technologies to fundamentally alter how healthcare is delivered and paid for in the United States.

 Loyola University Chicago School of Law, J.D., health law certificate, cum laude